andreasphil/vue-command-bar/README.md

 > ⚠️ Work in progress.
 Things are most certainly incomplete and/or broken, and will definitely change.

 - 🚀 Fast, efficient, keyboard-driven UX
-- 😌 Simple and opinionated
+- 😌 Opinionated: it doesn't do much, but what it does is very easy to use
 - 👌 Fully typed and tested
 - 🛝 Check out Tasks for a [demo](https://tasks.a13i.dev) and [example usage](https://github.com/andreasphil/tasks)

 ## Installation

+With a package manager:

 ```sh
 npm i github:andreasphil/vue-command-bar#<tag>